4 Reasons Why Website Speed Matters

 People Are Less Patient Now Than Ever

 This is the age of instant gratification.
-Customers want and expect everything as quickly as they can get their hands on it and want a resolution as quickly as possible.
+Customers want and expect everything as quickly as they can get their hands on it and enjoy a resolution as quickly as possible.
 The same goes for a web search.

 If a potential customer searches for products or services in your niche and clicks on your website, they want to know that you can solve their problem as quickly as possible.